Virtually cocompactly cubulated Artin-Tits groups: Non-cubicality criterion

 \mk

 Consider the induced action of $G$ on the finite-dimensional CAT(0) cube complex $X^{G/G_0}$.
 To describe this action, one can for instance identify $X^{G/G_0}$ with the space of right $G_0$-equivariant maps from $G$ to $X$, endowed with the action of $G$ by left translations.
-This provides a proper action of $G$ on the CAT(0) space $X^{G/G_0}$ by semisimple isometries (this idea comes from~\cite[Remark~1]{bridson_mcg_cat0}).
-According to Proposition~\ref{pro:proper action of Im} applied to this action, we have $\sphericalangle_{\partial X^{G/G_0}}(a(\pif),z_{ab}(\pif)) < \f{\pi}{2}$ (up to swapping $a$ and $b$ is $p$ is even).
+This provides a proper action of $G$ on the CAT(0) cube complex $X^{G/G_0}$ by cubical isometries (this idea comes from~\cite[Remark~1]{bridson_mcg_cat0}).

 \mk